New York Graphic: Decline

-Despite the enormous popularity of its puzzle contests and lonely hearts page, page, the Graphic had trouble securing advertisers who feared being associated with the scandal-fed image of the pornoGraphic.
+Despite the enormous popularity of its puzzle contests and lonely hearts page, the Graphic had trouble securing advertisers who feared being associated with the scandal-fed image of the pornoGraphic.
 Some advertisers claimed the Graphic's readers had no buying power.
 By 1929, however, the Graphic's racy editorial had become mainstream in New York's tabloidia, but competition with papers such as the Tribune's Daily News, William Randolph Hearst's Journal and New York Daily Mirror had become cutthroat and the Graphic's cost structure was out of control.
 The Great Depression further exacerbated the paper's economic troubles.

 In Gauvreau's 1956 obit, Time filed a choice anecdote illustrating his freewheeling indifference:

 He "exposed" the Atlantic City beauty contest as a "frame-up," thereby pushing the total libel suits filed against the Graphic to $12 million.
 When the treasurer complained wistfully, Gauvreau cracked: "Take it out of my salary.

 Some half-hearted attempts at implementing cost-cutting measures – re-use of crossword puzzle engravings, for example – served only to alienate its loyal readership, and a dispirited Gauvreau met secretly with Hearst and signed on to take the helm at the Mirror.

 As the Graphic began its final decline, Macfadden was also distracted by his risible and ultimately futile quest for the Republican presidential nomination.
 The Graphic finally folded on July 7, 1932, after years of losses, as much as $11,000,000, according to his wife and business partner, Mary Macfadden.

 The Graphic's demise was precipitated by pressure from other rising New York tabloids and financial pressures throughout Macfadden's faltering publishing empire.
 Author Helen MacGill Hughes draws on Gauvreau's Hotnews to conclude that Macfadden's late entry into the tabloid game was a key contributing factor in the Graphic's difficulty in competing with the New York genre's first movers, Patterson's Daily News and Hearst's Mirror: "What does seem probable, however, is that the latter two already had most of the advertising suited to the sort of readers that tabloids attract."